Our novel algorithms in a driverless car

 Therefore, Swan responds to this complex object with a super high-resolution motion.

-These are three tracking-type Atomic Motions with negative-feedback-control rules:
+Atomic Motions have three tracking types with negative-feedback-control rules:

 - Direction-Tracking Atomic Motions